DLXPlugins/highlight-and-share/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://mediaron.com/contribute/

-A WordPress plugin for highlighting text and sharing it via Twitter and Facebook.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.

 == Description ==

-A WordPress plugin for highlighting text and sharing it via Twitter and Facebook.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.

-Sharing selectable text is only possible via Twitter and Facebook, but an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.
+Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
+However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).
-If you're looking for something more plug-and-play, please try <a href="https://wordpress.org/plugins/quotable/">Quotable</a>.

 If you have a feature request, <a href="https://github.com/ronalfy/highlight-and-share/issues">please add a GitHub issue</a>.